BiggillyBoyMan/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

 Clears all entries from BizBook.

 Format: `clear`

 > :information_source: **Note:**
 > Any parameters following `clear` will be ignored.
 For example, `clear 123` or `clear abc` will execute as if only `clear` was typed.
+Only run `clear` if you want to clear all application, this process is irreversible.

 ### Exiting the program : `exit`